Marketing Summarized

 4. Unsought products the customer doesn’t know exists

-Multiple factors determine how much they’re is willing to invest:
+Multiple factors determine how much they’re willing to invest:

 • Previous experiences